Sonny Corleone’s Tollbooth Lincoln

 The double-breasted suit jacket is very reflective of “Golden Age of Menswear” fashions from the ’40s and ’50s with its stylishly wide peak lapels, close fit around the torso, and padded shoulders that look even more buttressed on Caan’s athletic shoulders.
 The jacket has a a six-button, two-to-close front, but Sonny wears only the center row button fastened.
 Three buttons at the end of each sleeve match the gray-toned horn buttons on the jacket’s front.

 Sonny’s tight suit looks even more padded during the shooting due to the pyrotechnic blood squibs and the elbow padding which breaks Caan’s fall.
 Additional details include a welted breast pocket and jetted hip pockets.

 The suit trousers are also not seen often, but they have a very high rise above Caan’s waistline, fastening with a single button on a straight fly.
 Like his other suit trousers, they have a flat front with side pockets, jetted rear pockets, and belt loops.
 The belt loops, however, are ignored in favor of a pair of very dark blue suspenders (or braces).

 The suspenders are worn over Sonny’s light blue satin-striped shirt.
 This is the same shirt Sonny wears in the earlier scene when he visits Connie and beats up Carlo on the street.
-This time, he pairs the shirt with a glen plaid suit, but for the earlier appearance, the shirt was worn with the waistcoat and trousers of a lighter gray suit with a subtle windowpane check (which I’ll cover in the summer of 2018).
+This time, he pairs the shirt with a glen plaid suit, but for the earlier appearance, the shirt was worn with the waistcoat and trousers of a lighter gray suit with a subtle windowpane check (see this post).

 The shirt has a large point collar and double (French) cuffs, fastened with a set of round gold links, as well as open gauntlets on the sleeves.
 The shirt has mother-of-pearl buttons up the front placket, and Sonny casually wears the shirt with the top two buttons undone.
 His breast pocket is adorned with the dark blue monogram “SC”.
 I don’t have to tell you what that stands for…